Bulgaria posts new record of 12,399 daily COVID infections | Health

 - Bulgaria

-Bulgaria reported a record 12,399 coronavirus infections in a single day on Wednesday, official data showed, dominated by the more contagious Omicron variant.
+Bulgaria reported a record 12,399 coronavirus infections in a single day on Wednesday, official data showed, with most of the cases caused by the more contagious Omicron variant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)